bpython/curtsies/readme.md

 top of the 2d array end up out of view.
 This behavior is particularly useful for writing command line interfaces like the REPL [scottwasright](https://github.com/thomasballinger/scottwasright).

+No Windows support currently - hoping to use [colorama](https://pypi.python.org/pypi/colorama) for this, but currently Colorama doesn't implement many of the ANSI terminal control sequences used by the terminal controller.